FeiyouG/syn_bio_vis/CONTRIBUTING.md

 - Switched to NUPACK from multistrand to create data for DNA strand visualizations with analysis in test tube simulations
 - Current stop point: Working script that compares neighboring/paired strands determined by specific changes in generated dot-parens-plus notation; JSON files
 - Future steps: Plan to integrate the new JSON files into the interactive learning tool

+### 2023-2024 Contributing Updates

+"naisha" branch:
+- Successfully re-developed the JavaScript simulation algorithm to accommodate variations in DNA structure sizes and debugged code errors discovered identified earlier.
+As a simple blueprint, this can be built on upon by other developers later.
+- Allow for the integration the front-end interface of the prototype with NUPACK
+- Updated documentation and markdown files for future users to better understand how to use the software